frc1675/brownbook/contributing/github-guide.md

 ### Future contributions

 Any time you go back to your brownbook fork to make more changes to contribute, it may be "out of sync" with the main brownbook because of content added.
 You can see this on your fork page in this area.

 ![Out of sync](./images/ahead.PNG)

 If it says your repository is **ahead** it means you have commits that haven't been merged.
 If your repository is **behind** it means there is content that you don't have.
 If you are any commits behind you can click this under "Sync Fork" button to sync automatically.

 ![Sync](./images/update-branch.PNG)

 We use what are called "squash commits" to keep the main repository clean.
 All it means to you is that you should sync before starting each portion of new work.

+If your brownbook repository somehow gets to a state which displays as both some number of commits **ahead and behind**, let Josh know and he can help you resolve it.